projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 devices emulated by VBS-U modules by handling the "data plane" of the devices directly in the kernel.
-When VBS-K is enabled for certain devices, the kernel-land vring service API helpers, instead of the user-land helpers, are used to access the virtqueues shared by the FE driver.
-Compared to VBS-U, this eliminates the overhead of copying data back-and-forth between user-land and kernel-land within service OS, but pays with the extra implementation complexity of the BE drivers.
+When VBS-K is enabled for certain devices, the kernel-land vring service API helpers, instead of the userland helpers, are used to access the virtqueues shared by the FE driver.
+Compared to VBS-U, this eliminates the overhead of copying data back-and-forth between userland and kernel-land within the Service VM, but requires the extra implementation complexity of the BE drivers.

 Except for the differences mentioned above, VBS-K still relies on VBS-U for feature negotiations between FE and BE drivers.
-This means the "control plane" of the virtio device still remains in VBS-U. When feature negotiation is done, which is determined by FE driver setting up an indicative flag, VBS-K module will be initialized by VBS-U.
+This means the "control plane" of the virtio device still remains in VBS-U. When feature negotiation is done, which is determined by the FE driver setting up an indicative flag, the VBS-K module will be initialized by VBS-U.
-Afterward, all request handling will be offloaded to the VBS-K in kernel.
+Afterward, all request handling will be offloaded to the VBS-K in the kernel.

 Finally the FE driver is not aware of how the BE driver is implemented,